Trump International Golf Links, Scotland: Operation

+In February 2023, the company managing the golf course, Trump International Golf Club Scotland Ltd, reported pre-tax losses of £697,000 ($860,000) in 2021.

+For 31 December 2023, the accounts reveal an overall asset value of £37,201,613.
+During the year there had been an operating loss of £1,159,571 and loss before tax of £1,427,216.
+This loss represented a further decline on the previous years.
+The number of employees was 84 during 2023.
+The shareholders' deficit again increased to £16,625,087.
+There remains a loan due to Mr D J Trump of £40,616,321 (unchanged) with a further loan from DJT Holdings LLC of £11,780,663.

 Coat of arms

 In 2008, Trump promoted the golf course with a coat of arms that he had used for his American businesses, but was warned by the Lord Lyon King of Arms, the highest authority for Scottish heraldry, that a Scottish law disallows the use of unregistered arms.
 In January 2012, shortly after the inauguration of the golf course, Trump unveiled a new coat of arms that had been granted to "The Trump International Golf Club Scotland Ltd" by the Lord Lyon in 2011.

 A spokesperson for the golf course said that "the coat of arms brings together visual elements that signify different aspects of the Trump family heritage [...], the Lion Rampant [in the crest] makes reference to Scotland and the stars to America.
 Three chevronels are used to denote the sky, sand dunes and sea—the essential components of the site, and the double-[headed] Eagle represents the dual nature and nationality of Trump's heritage (Scottish and German).
 The Eagle clutches golf balls making reference to the great name of golf, and the motto Numquam Concedere is Latin for Never Give Up—Trump's philosophy".

 The same coat of arms was later used for the Trump International Golf Links and Hotel Ireland.